-The response group covers Coventry, Solihull, and Warwickshire but are able to offer assistance in adjoin counties if called upon, and also the other five West Midland conurbation Borough Councils of Birmingham, Sandwell, Walsall, Wolverhampton and Dudley.
+The response group covers Birmingham, Coventry, Solihull, and Warwickshire but are able to offer assistance in adjoin areas if called upon.
 Most 4x4 Response groups have regular contact with those in neighbouring counties and are always available to assist each other when required.
 Potentially the area covered is very large.

 The aim of the group will be to provide a more unified approach across the area and provide Cat 1 responders (Police, Fire, Ambulance and Local Authorities) with a known skilled and equipped team of volunteers when in time of need.

 To that end, we have impressed upon our volunteers the need for vehicles to be road legal at all times (tax, insurance, MOT) to enable participation within the group, and to ensure that insurance companies are aware of the volunteer group involvement.